shawnduong/02h/hardware/theory/basic-concepts.md

 By convention, current is said to flow from points of higher voltage to points of lower voltage.
 In actuality, electrons flow in the opposite direction, but conventional current flow remains the convention used by scientists and engineers today.

-Current is measured in amperes (A, also called amps) and represents the rate at which charge moves through a circuit.
+Current is measured in amperes ($A$, also called amps) and represents the rate at which charge moves through a circuit.

 ## Resistance